-Capacitor banks help with providing the reactive power support to the grid to increase the maximum power transfer capability of the system.
-Generally, capacitor banks are a group of capacitor units connected in series and parallel circuits to achieve desired voltage and VAR rating respectively.
+Capacitor banks help with providing reactive power support to the grid to increase the maximum power transfer capability of the system.
+Generally, capacitor banks are a group of capacitor units connected in series and parallel circuits to achieve desired voltage and VAR rating, respectively.
 When a capacitor unit fails, it causes unbalance and results in tripping of capacitor bank.
-Without protection trip, the capacitor units in the bank results in a cascading failure \cite{schaefer2014minimizing}.
+Without a protection trip, the capacitor units in the bank would experience a cascading failure \cite{schaefer2014minimizing}.

 Excess heat accumulation is one of the common causes of a capacitor bank failure.
 Therefore, the internal temperature is used as the physical quantity to identify failure of a capacitor bank.
-Furthermore, this internal temperature is function of both ambient temperature and the radiant heat from the nearby equipment \cite{natarajan2018power}.
-Thus ambient temperature not only helps with monitoring of capacitor bank failure but also effects the life of capacitor bank \cite{natarajan2018power, al2018impact}.
+This internal temperature is function of both ambient temperature and the radiant heat from the nearby equipment \cite{natarajan2018power}.
+Thus, ambient temperature not only helps with monitoring of capacitor bank failure but also effects the life of capacitor bank \cite{natarajan2018power, al2018impact}.

-Another indirect reason for capacitor bank failures is due to load growth on an extremely hot day.
+Another indirect reason for capacitor bank failures is because of load growth on an extremely hot day.
 The temperature rise of a capacitor is a function of the total internal watts dissipated by the windings.
 Initially, the watts are due to fundamental current (squared) and equivalent series resistance of the windings (ESR).
-Thus the geometry of the capacitor windings plays a major role.
+Thus, the geometry of the capacitor windings plays a major role.

 \textbf{Impact of Extreme Temperatures} It is reported that operation of the capacitor above its continuous operating temperature rating resulted in a capacitor failure and injuries \cite{ecm_bat1}.